volunteer

 What will my role be?

-The Court Appointed Special Advocate is a trained volunteer whose role is to speak for the best interests of abused and neglected children in the juvenile court system, serving as the child’s appointed Guardian ad Litem.
+The Court Appointed Special Advocate is a trained volunteer whose role is to advocate for the best interests of children who have experienced abuse or neglect in the juvenile court system, serving as the child’s appointed Guardian ad Litem.
 No legal or social service background is necessary.

 Qualifications: